Skip to Content

 Clinical Director of Counseling Program - Macon

-Jeannie Powell obtained her B.S. degree in Psychology and Masters in Clinical Psychology from Georgia Southern University.
-Jeannie began working at The Methodist Home in 2001 as a Family Consultant in the HOPE Foster Care program.
-Jeannie obtained her license as a counselor in 2004 and then became a Therapist in 2006.
-In August 2018, Jeannie became the Director of Community Services.
-She oversees and supervises the visitation program, superior court visitation cases, and the completion of behavioral health assessments.
+Jeannie Powell holds a B.S. in Psychology and a Master’s in Clinical Psychology from Georgia Southern University.
+She began her career at The Methodist Home in 2001 as a Family Consultant in the HOPE Foster Care program, providing counseling, supervision, and visitation services.
+After becoming a fully licensed counselor in 2004, she transitioned to a Therapist role in 2006.
+Since August 2018, Jeannie has served as Director of Community Services, overseeing visitation programs, superior court cases, and behavioral health assessments.

 Director of Community Services - Macon